DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Methodology

 \subsection{Emotion and Context Knowledge Based Instruction Dataset}

 Human conversation is filled with different emotions, such as neutral, anger, happiness, surprise, etc. To satisfy complex emotion recognition needs, DialogueLLM undergos an instruction-tuning step which involves training on supervised instruction/input/output data.
 Instruction tuning helps align DialogueLLM with human prompts, enabling precise customization for emotional domains.
 This allows DialogueLLM to become adaptable and proficient at generating accurate emotional responses.
-In this paper, we create a high-quality instruction dataset by leveraging five widely used benchmarking ERC datasets.
+In this paper, we create a high-quality instruction dataset by leveraging three widely used benchmarking ERC datasets.
 Since many potential shortcomings exist in automatic generation of samples using strong language models (e.g., ChatGPT), such as low quality, repetition, and lack of diversity, etc., different from the existing works~\cite{peng2023instruction,liu2023goat}, we do not use ChatGPT to generate instances.
 The benchmarking ERC datasets have provided clean samples with precise annotations, which will be an optimal choice for creating instruction dataset.

-The training sets of five benchmarking datasets (i.e., MELD, MEISD, Dailydialog, IEMOCAP and EmoryNLP) are treated as the data source, altogether 13,638 multi-party dialogues, over 120,000 utterances are collected.
+The training sets of three benchmarking datasets (i.e., MELD, IEMOCAP and EmoryNLP) are treated as the data source, altogether 2,411 multi-party dialogues, over 24,304 utterances are collected.
 In view that the labels are from different datasets, we first pre-process the lables.
 For example, ``joy'', ``happy'' and ``happiness'' will be normalized to be ``happiness''.
 The instructions are constructed based on the task definition and label space, e.g., \textit{``Given the Video Description and Context, detect the emotion of the input, and assign an accuracy label from [`happiness', `anger', `fear', `sadness', `disgust', `surprise', `neutral'].''}.
 The textual raw samples and the counterpart labels are normalized to the input/output pairs.